We support projects that use digital technologies in exploring new ways to solve development challenges.

 How to apply?

-If you are interested in applying for a grant or a loan, we invite you to go to the appropriate section below.
+If you are interested in applying for a grant, we invite you to go to the appropriate section below.
 There you can download the guidelines and carefully read all the information surrounding the process.
 These contain all the necessary information and instructions to be followed for submitting your project.

 During this application form you will be asked to answer questions and upload the required documents (see guidelines).
 Templates are provided within the webform.